Sereno1710/feup-lbaw/wiki/er.md

 The main goal of the project is to develop a web-based auction system for musical instruments with the purpose of assisting those in search of them.
 This tool can only be used by anyone above 18.
 Users will be divided into several groups: visitors, authenticated users, system managers, and administrators.
 To start bidding and/or selling, users will need to create an account and log in to be authenticated in the system.

 To sell an instrument, the user first has to fill in the auction creation form on our website.
 Then, they need to send the product to our headquarters so we can evaluate the veracity of the product.
 If the product doesn't meet the expected conditions, it is returned to the user and the user is notified that it has been rejected.
 Otherwise, the user will be notified that the auction has been approved and is ready to start whenever the user wishes.
-The auction can always be cancelled, as long as no one has bid on it yet.
+The auction can always be disabled, as long as no one has bid on it yet.

 Auctions will have a countdown timer, which any user can see, as well as the current highest bid.
 They can bid as long as they are not the current highest bidder and they are not the owner of the auction.
 If someone bids when the auction has less than 15 minutes remaining, the deadline is increased by 30 minutes.
 When the timer hits zero, the highest bidder is announced as the winner.